The Predominant Fault: The Hidden Root of Many Struggles

 When Low Self-Worth Becomes a Spiritual Trap

-A deep sense of unworthiness can gradually shape the entire interior life.
+A deep sense of unworthiness can shape one's entire interior life:

 • God cannot really love someone like me.